COVID-19 Updates/ Phase 3

 Advent Health is here to help!!!

 Our most vulnerable community members are being asked to continue to take proper precautions.
 Essential businesses set to serve customers are restaurants, with outdoor seating options and retail space.
 The CDC recommendations are still a mandate.
-Schools, will remain closed until upcoming school year.
+Schools, will remain open with the virtual option until otherwise.

 Visit our City's website by clicking the link below for updates!